throttr/docs/docs/about-protocol.md

-# About Protocolo Throttr
+# About Throttr Protocol

-This is a normal page, which contains VuePress basics.

 ## Introduction

-The Throttr server and SDK's, implements a binary protocol on their codes.
-This protocol defines all the request types and responses.
+The Throttr Server, including the SDK's, implements a binary protocol on their codes.
+The protocol defines all the request types and responses in order to make transactions efficient and well-known.

+All the source code is available under the [official GitHub repository][]

 ## Definitions

+If you want to understand the logic behind the scene, and you're developer or architect, then, this documentation is great for you because it explains byte per byte how Throttr message protocol works.

+To start that process, I consider absolutely necessary talk about some concepts first.

 ### Time to Live (TTL)